Cat Stevens: 2014–2017: Tell 'Em I'm Gone, "He Was Alone" and tours

 On 9 August 2016, Yusuf announced "A Cat's Attic Tour", his second North American tour since 1978, beginning on 12 September 2016 at the Sony Centre for the Performing Arts in Toronto and ending on 7 October 2016 at the Pantages Theatre in Los Angeles.
-The string of 12 dates roughly coincides with the 50th anniversary of his first single, I Love My Dog, and would "feature a limited run of stripped down, introspective performances."
+The string of 12 dates roughly coincides with the 50th anniversary of his first single, "I Love My Dog", and would "feature a limited run of stripped down, introspective performances."
 The tour included three shows in New York City (two shows at the Beacon Theatre and one show in Central Park at the Global Citizen Festival), his first shows in New York City since 1976.
 In keeping with his spirit of humanitarianism, he would be donating a portion of the revenue from each ticket sale towards his charity Small Kindness, as well as UNICEF and the International Rescue Committee in an effort to assist children affected by the current Syrian refugee crisis.
 The tour continued in the UK with shows in Manchester, Glasgow, Newcastle and London.
 The London show took place at the Shaftesbury Theatre, only a block away from where he grew up.

 2017–present: as Yusuf / Cat Stevens, The Laughing Apple, TT2

 On 15 September 2017, he released his fifteenth studio album, The Laughing Apple.
 The album is credited to "Yusuf / Cat Stevens" and is his first record under the Cat Stevens name since Back to Earth in 1978.
 The album earned him his first nomination for a Grammy Award for Best Folk Album.
 In July 2018, Yusuf signed with BMG Rights Management, which will publish his songwriting credits worldwide and distribute nine of his studio albums.
 On 29 March 2019, Yusuf performed in Christchurch, New Zealand, at the National Remembrance Service for victims of the Christchurch mosque shootings.

 On 3 March 2020, Yusuf played the Music for the Marsden benefit concert at the O2 Arena in London.
 On 28 May 2020, Yusuf announced his next album, Tea for the Tillerman 2, and it was released on 18 September 2020, celebrating the 50th anniversary of the original LP.
 Known as TT2, Tea for the Tillerman 2 is a re-imagining and re-recording of the songs from the earlier album, with updated interpretations and arrangements.
 On 25 September 2020, Yusuf was the guest on the BBC's Desert Island Discs.
 Yusuf is one of a small number of guests that have chosen their own music as a desert island choice, however he picked the Stevie Wonder Motown hit 'As' for his favoured choice in front of his own recording, if only one could be saved.

 Teaming up with Playing for Change, in 2021 Yusuf / Cat Stevens recorded a new version of "Peace Train" with over 25 musicians from 12 countries.

-It was confirmed on 3rd March 2023 that Yusuf will be playing the Legends Teatime slot at Glastonbury Festival in June 2023.